BoltDoggy/parcel-plugin-vue/README.md

 ### You Should install parcel-bundler yourself

-The plugins for parcel-bundler need a some version of parcel-bundler at runtime.
+The plugins for parcel-bundler need a same version of parcel-bundler at runtime.

 ### You Should install vue / vue-template-compiler yourself